 If you selected 'Yes', please comment on which forms of upstream guidance you have used and on their effectiveness of this guidance.
+The State Party have been consulting with the World Heritage Centre through the Mongolian National Commission, and in some cases directly by email.
+This form of guidance was effective in most cases

 3.3 - Do you intend to use the Upstream Process during the next revision of your Tentative List?
-Yes